izolate/agegate/README.md

 * * *

-Please file a [new issue](https://github.com/izolate/agegate/issues/new) if you find any inconsistencies in the country dataset.
+Please file a [new issue](https://github.com/izolate/agegate/issues/new) if you find any inconsistencies in the countries dataset.